ai-idt/ai-idt.github.io/projects.md

 # INR for Multi-Contrast Super-Resolution
 ![NIF](/assets/NIF.png)
-Combining different views of multi-contrast scans into high-resolution isotropic 3D scans is challenging due to the lack of a large training cohort, which calls for a subject-specific framework.
-This work proposes a novel solution to this problem leveraging Implicit Neural Representations (INR).
+Combining different views of multi-contrast scans into high-resolution, isotropic 3D scans is challenging due to the limited availability of large training cohorts, which calls for a subject-specific framework.
+This work proposes a novel solution to this problem, leveraging Implicit Neural Representations (INR).
 Our proposed INR jointly learns two different contrasts of complementary views in a continuous spatial function and benefits from exchanging anatomical information between them.

 [[Paper]](https://link.springer.com/chapter/10.1007/978-3-031-43993-3_17) | [[Code]](https://github.com/jqmcginnis/multi_contrast_inr/)